- Trauma Informed Care Models

-Why should you use a trauma informed care model?
+Why should you use a informed care model?
 This is a question that we get asked a lot.
 Here are some reasons why you should use a trauma informed care model.

 Checkout this video: